Berea-College-CSC-226/p01-final-project-scott-osman/README.md

 ### References

-❗Throughout this project, you will likely use outside resources.
+Throughout this project, you will likely use outside resources.
 Reference all ideas which are not your own, and describe how you integrated the ideas or code into your program.
 This includes online sources, people who have helped you, AI tools you've used, and any other resources that are not solely your own contribution.
 Update this section as you go.
 DO NOT forget about it!